jona-nakai/NoteVision/README.md

 # NoteVision
-Turning handwritten sheet music into text (ABC Notation).
+Turning handwritten sheet music into ABC Notation (a text-based format for writing music).

 By Jona Nakai, Jessica Zhao, Aaron Gordan, and Gavin Wainwright